 What are the cheap moving options if you do not own a truck or trailer?
 Renting one is the next best option.

 Rental trucks are available at affordable rates, but the total cost depends on the rental duration and mileage.
-This option leverages you to transport all your belongings in one trip, reducing time and effort.
+This option allows you to transport all your belongings in one trip, thereby reducing time and effort.

 Pros: